simoneverest/property-frontend/README.md

 6. For the cucumber tests to pass these needs to be run in the virtual dev environment available in the Land Registry    repository and labelled 'centos-dev-env'.
 This will make sure that all services needed for the acceptance tests are running.

+### Running the app on your local VM

+The app runs by default with production settings.
+For assets to display, please run: `bundle exec rake assets:precompile`.

 ### Acceptance Tests

 Navigate to the acceptance test repository